valk32/py-chatgpt/README.md

 # Integrate ChatGPT in Django and build Chatbot

 # Description
-This project shows how to integrate chatGPT in Django<br />
-to build a chatbot
+This project shows how to integrate chatGPT in Django to build a chatbot

 ## Technology Stack
-Backend: Django, <br />
+Backend: Django <br />
 Frontend: HTML, jQuery (Ajax)